 A riad is the classic place to stay if you’re visiting Morocco.
 In these traditional buildings the rooms face inwards onto a central courtyard with a roof terrace up above.
 But although the structure might be fairly standard, they come in all shapes and sizes, from simple to ultra-luxe.
 I stayed in a few very nice riads on my last trip to Morocco, I’ve have found a new favourite in Essaouira’s Riad Dar Maya.
 On first look it could be a traditional riad, but was actually built a few years back by British owner Gareth.
 The site was derelict so he got to start from scratch to create a place that combines traditional design with modern comfort and facilities.
 So you get the good bits of a riad (roof terrace, courtyard fountains, arched doors) without the bad (coldness in winter, a fondness for bathrooms without doors!).
 It was a totally relaxing place to escape the British winter for a few days and the perfect start to a Moroccan mini-honeymoon.

 The riad is right in the midst of Essaouira’s medina – the narrow maze of streets enclosed by city walls that makes up the old part of many North African cities.
 The entrance is a wooden doorway tucked into a side street by the city walls.
 You’re close enough to hear the sea crashing against the rocks and have far-reaching views of the sea and across the medina from the rooftop terrace.
 The medina in Essaouira is smaller and easier to navigate than in Marrakech, so you’re not so likely to get lost, and there’s also a lot less hassle in the souks.
-There’s plenty to do in Essaouira, from cookery classes and visits to argan oil producers, to kite surfing or horse riding and quad biking on the wide sandy beach.
+There’s plenty of things to do in Essaouira, from cookery classes and visits to argan oil producers, to kite surfing or horse riding and quad biking on the wide sandy beach.
 Gareth is happy to provide suggestions of places to eat and things to do, and make bookings for you.

 The riad only has five rooms, spread over three different floors.
 We couldn’t get the same room for our whole four-night stay so started off in the Akshood room, one of the slightly smaller standard rooms, before moving to the Akal room for the last night.
 Both rooms were spacious and decorated in muted tones using the traditional tadelakt polished plaster.
 They had open fireplaces and seating areas, and the slightly larger Akal room also had a small balcony.
 Bathrooms are built from marble, with underfloor heating and deep baths – the one in the Akal room was particularly palatial.
 There were lots of nice touches like fresh flowers, fluffy robes (in two different sizes so I wasn’t swamped by a man-sized one) and spa toiletries, plus modern conveniences like wifi, good hairdryers and lots of plug sockets.